Home AlsaceCycling in Alsace: the 3 Countries Loop

 What to do in Lörrach?
 Visit Rötteln Castle

-Rötteln Castle is one of the largest ruined castles in Southern Baden.
-It is located on a rocky spur that overlooks Lörrach and offers visitors an extraordinary view: over Lörrach and the Rhine Valley, towards Basel, and as far as the Alps.
+Rötteln Castle is one of the largest castle ruins in Southern Baden.
+It is located on a rocky spur overlooking Lörrach and offers visitors an extraordinary view: over Lörrach and the Rhine Valley, towards Basel and as far as the Alps.
 It is therefore an essential stop if you are in the area.
-A small part of the castle is accessible by paying an entrance fee (a part we did not visit), but the majority of the site is accessible for free, which is very convenient.
+A small part of the castle is accessible by paying an entrance fee (the part we didn’t visit), but the majority of the site is accessible for free, which is very convenient.
 There is even a place to park and secure your bike!

 Rötteln Castle overlooking a wooded hill and a meadow, with a person walking a dog.

-Ruins of Rötteln Castle with access path and flags under a blue sky.
+Rötteln Castle ruins with access path and flags under a blue sky.

 Rötteln Castle